LukaszProkop/di-demo/README.md

 # di-demo
-Bean life cycle and Dependency Injection with Spring Training.
+Bean life cycle and Dependency Injection with Spring Training +
+*.properties and *.yml